Cultural Facilities Fund

 - Selling capital assets including the deaccessioning of museum collections;

-Capital Grantees will have up to 24 months and Feasibility and Technical Assistance and System Replacement Grantees up to 12 months from the grant approval date to raise matching funds.
-However, as part of the evaluation criteria, applicants which demonstrate ability to raise matching funds within 12 months will be prioritized for award.
+It is not required for applicants to have the match in hand at the time of the application.
+Capital Grantees will have up to 24 months and Feasibility and Technical Assistance and System Replacement Grantees will have up to 12 months from the grant approval date to raise matching funds.
+However, as part of the evaluation criteria, Capital Grant applicants which demonstrate ability to raise matching funds within 12 months of the application deadline will be prioritized.
 Matching funds must be used for eligible project costs.

-Organizations that have previously been awarded Cultural Facilities Fund grants will have the opportunity to apply to the Fund in the upcoming round so long as the prior grant has been fully disbursed or declined (in whole or in part) according to the following schedule and conditions:
+Organizations that have previously been awarded Cultural Facilities Fund grants will have the opportunity to apply to the Fund in the upcoming round so long the following schedule and conditions have been met:

-- all invoices and accompanying final certifications requesting disbursement must be submitted to, and approved for payment by MassDevelopment a minimum of 30 days before the application deadline, or by December 11, 2018.
+- MassDevelopment (in its sole determination) must have received all invoices and accompanying final certifications requesting disbursement a minimum of 30 days before the application deadline, or by November 14, 2023.

 An organization previously awarded a Cultural Facilities Fund grant that does not meet the above schedule and conditions will not be eligible for funding.